fiorittoev/fiorittoev/README.md

 # Hello!
 I'm Evan
 ## About Me
-## iOS Engineer @ Walmart
+- iOS Engineer @ Walmart

-## Michigan State University Alumni- Software Engineering & IT - 2026 Grad.
+- Michigan State University Alumni: Software Engineering & IT
+- 2026 Grad.

 ### Some cool projects I have worked on: